Xilorole/raptgen/README.md

     results/real/A_evaled.csv
 ```

-The evaluates seuqneces should hold random region only and each row should be written in  `[string],[value]` format.
+The evaluates sequences should only hold the random region, and each row should be written in  `[string],[value]` format.

 ```text
 AACGAGAGATGGTAGACCTATCTTTTAGCC,79.0